obaino/blog/README.md

 There's [sleeping beauty].

-More content will follow in due time
+More content will follow in due time.
+For the time being I've just added a few links for a debian configuration.
+More will follow.

 - Debian notes [debian]